patrickbryant1/Umol/README.md

 # Local installation
 ## (several minutes)
 The entire installation takes <1 hour on a standard computer. \
+We assume you have CUDA12.
+For CUDA11, you will have to change the installation of some packages. \
 The runtime will depend on the GPU you have available and the size of the protein-ligand complex you are predicting. \
 On an NVIDIA A100 GPU, the prediction time is a few minutes on average.